Dealing with Review Item Discrepancy in Space Projects

 How is a RID recorded?

-A RID form is prepared on behalf of the review team, summarising the review findings and identifying key issues for attention.
+A RID form is prepared on behalf of the review team, summarising the review findings and identifying critical issues for attention.
 Because the RID forms are used to document the identified concerns, questions, and answers that resulted from the examination of documents, they need to contain accurate and concise information.
 Typical information in a RID form includes:

 - Project ID, document ID and document title